Overview

 Logistics

-- Boats depart from Tiberias, Ginosar, Ein Gev, and Kibbutz HaOn; ETS coordinates private sailings and audio setups
+- Boats depart from Tiberias, Ginosar, Ein Gev, and Kibbutz HaOn; ETS coordinates private sailings and onboard audio setups

 Nearby Add-ons